Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical: Methodology

 \section{Methodology}

-In this section, we first elaborate the generation process of complementary labels.
-Then, we present a novel unbiased risk estimator (URE) for complementary-label learning with extensive theoretical analysis.
-Furthermore, a risk correction approach is introduced to improve the generalization performance with risk consistency guarantees.
+In this section, we first introduce a risk rewrite formulation for complementary-label learning.
+Then, we propose an unbiased risk estimator, followed by its theoretical analysis.
+Finally, we present a risk-correction approach to improve the generalization performance.